-Where some workflows require multiple tools to create still images, videos, and virtual reality, Enscape facilitates a way to keep all visualization efforts tied to the native design platform (e.g. Revit).
-Below, we will dive into the range of Enscape exports and file formats that are included with every subscription (it's worth noting that Enscape is offered at an affordable price point, making it accessible to most design staff).
+Where some workflows require multiple tools to create still images, videos, and virtual reality, Enscape facilitates a way to keep all visualization efforts tied to the native design platform (e.g., Revit).
+In this article, we will dive into the range of Enscape exports and file formats included with every subscription (it's worth noting that Enscape is offered at an affordable price point, making it accessible to most design staff).

-When you stop and consider them all at once, it’s impressive how many options Enscape offers to export high-quality visualization content.
-This post will look at nine different export options in Enscape, including high-quality image options from popular CAD and BIM platforms such as Revit.
+When you consider them all at once, it’s impressive how many options Enscape offers to export high-quality visualization content.
+This post will examine eleven different export options in Enscape, including high-quality image options from popular CAD and BIM platforms such as Revit.

-The 9 Enscape export and file options we will cover:
+The 11 Enscape export and file options covered:

 -